bessagroup/CRATE/docs/source/index.rst

 All rights reserved.

-CRATE is a free and open-source software published under a BSD 3-Clause License.
+CRATE is a free and open-source software published under a :doc:`BSD 3-Clause License <../license>`.